Metamorphoses

 Although it meets some of the criteria for an epic, the poem defies simple genre classification because of its varying themes and tones.
-Ovid took inspiration from the genre of metamorphosis poetry and some of the Metamorphoses derives from earlier treatment of the same myths; however, he diverged significantly from all of his models.
+Ovid took inspiration from the genre of metamorphosis poetry.
+Although some of the Metamorphoses derives from earlier treatment of the same myths, Ovid diverged significantly from all of his models.

-One of the most influential works in Western culture, the Metamorphoses has inspired such authors as Dante Alighieri, Giovanni Boccaccio, Geoffrey Chaucer, and William Shakespeare.
+The Metamorphoses is one of the most influential works in Western culture.
+It has inspired such authors as Dante Alighieri, Giovanni Boccaccio, Geoffrey Chaucer, and William Shakespeare.
 Numerous episodes from the poem have been depicted in works of sculpture, painting, and music, especially during the Renaissance.
-There was a resurgence of attention to his work towards the end of the 20th century.
-Today the Metamorphoses continues to inspire and be retold through various media.
+There was a resurgence of attention to Ovid's work near the end of the 20th century.
+The Metamorphoses continues to inspire and be retold through various media.
 Numerous English translations of the work have been made, the first by William Caxton in 1480.

 Sources and models

 Ovid's decision to make myth the primary subject of the Metamorphoses was influenced by Alexandrian poetry.
-In that tradition myth functioned as a vehicle for moral reflection or insight, yet Ovid approached it as an "object of play and artful manipulation".
-The model for a collection of metamorphosis myths was found in the metamorphosis poetry of the Hellenistic tradition, which is first represented by Boio(s)' Ornithogonia—a now-fragmentary poem of collected myths about the metamorphoses of humans into birds.
+In that tradition, myth functioned as a vehicle for moral reflection or insight, yet Ovid approached it as an "object of play and artful manipulation".
+The model for a collection of metamorphosis myths was found in the metamorphosis poetry of the Hellenistic tradition, which is first represented by Boios' Ornithogonia—a now-fragmentary poem of collected myths about the metamorphoses of humans into birds.

 There are three examples of Metamorphoses by later Hellenistic writers, but little is known of their contents.
-The Heteroioumena by Nicander of Colophon is better known, and clearly an influence on the poem—21 of the stories from this work were treated in the Metamorphoses.
+The Heteroioumena by Nicander of Colophon is better known, and clearly an influence on the poem: 21 of the stories from this work are treated in the Metamorphoses.
 However, in a way that was typical for writers of the period, Ovid diverged significantly from his models.
 The Metamorphoses was longer than any previous collection of metamorphosis myths (Nicander's work consisted of probably four or five books) and positioned itself within a historical framework.

 Some of the Metamorphoses derives from earlier literary and poetic treatment of the same myths.
-This material was of varying quality and comprehensiveness—while some of it was "finely worked", in other cases Ovid may have been working from limited material.
-In the case of an oft-used myth such as that of Io in Book I, which was the subject of literary adaptation as early as the 5th century BC, and as recently as a generation prior to his own, Ovid reorganises and innovates existing material in order to foreground his favoured topics and to embody the key themes of the Metamorphoses.
+This material was of varying quality and comprehensiveness; while some of it was "finely worked", in other cases Ovid may have been working from limited material.
+In the case of an oft-used myth such as that of Io in Book I, which was the subject of literary adaptation as early as the 5th century BCE, and as recently as a generation prior to his own, Ovid reorganises and innovates existing material in order to foreground his favoured topics and to embody the key themes of the Metamorphoses.
+The narrative and motivic scope is further widened through several intertextual references; the literary predecessors are therefore not only used as source material but also to enrich the mythological landscape presented in the Metamorphoses.